-Another fun way to incorporate your hammock into your garden is by including it in the design of your garden gazebo.
-This way, the hammock will always be shaded, while enjoying the lush verdant surrounds of the garden, as well as a pleasant breeze.
+Another fun way to incorporate this into your garden is by including it in the design of your garden gazebo.
+This way, it will always be shaded, while enjoying the lush verdant surrounds of the garden, as well as a pleasant breeze.

 Hanging pillow chair

-Of course, one of the major challenges with an outdoor hammock area is keeping it looking good.
+Of course, one of the major challenges with an outdoor DIY hammock stand is keeping it looking good.
 Outdoor areas are, of course, exposed to the elements, and even when we try to protect them, dirt, dust, mold and creepy crawlies can end up all up in our space!

-Mold and mildew love to grow in damp, dark places, so your hammock area could be a breeding ground for these unsightly visitors, if you’re not careful!
+Mold and mildew love to grow in damp, dark places, so your DIY hammock stand could be a breeding ground for these unsightly visitors, if you’re not careful!

-- Make a homemade mold prevention spray for your hammock with water and a few drops of tea tree oil.
-Put it in a spray bottle, and keep it on your hammock area’s side table so that you remember to spray it frequently.
+- Make a homemade mold prevention spray with water and a few drops of tea tree oil.
+Put it in a spray bottle, and keep it near your hammock stand so that you remember to spray it frequently.
 Read more about how to prevent and clean mold here.
 Bonus: this spray will also keep the crawlies and critters away.

 - Close your umbrella when you’re not using it.
-If your hammock area uses an umbrella, keeping it closed when not in use prevents it from becoming a shelf for fallen leaves and dirt (and bird poop!) from the trees and shrubbery above.
+If your DIY hammock stand uses an umbrella, keeping it closed when not in use prevents it from becoming a shelf for fallen leaves and dirt (and bird poop!) from the trees and shrubbery above your hammock stand.

-- Keep towels handy in your hammock area to wipe things down easily if they get wet or, say, a drink spills.
+- Keep towels handy near your DIY hammock stand to wipe things down easily if they get wet or, say, a drink spills.

-- Switch up the tealights in your lanterns for citronella-scented ones to keep mosquitos and other flying foes at bay.
+- Switch up the tealights in your lanterns for citronella-scented ones to keep mosquitos and other flying foes away from your hammock stand.

-Hammocks are a fun place to hang out, but it’s important to pay attention to certain safety procedures to ensure no one gets hurt.
+Hammocks are a fun place to hang out with the proper DIY hammock stand, but it’s important to pay attention to certain safety procedures to ensure no one gets hurt.